MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/variable-data-types.md

 ## Simple data types

 - **Text value** - Any kind of text, from email addresses to the text contents of a .txt file.
 You can find all the available properties of the text values in the [respective documentation article](https://review.docs.microsoft.com/en-us/power-automate/ui-flows/desktop/datatype-properties#texts).

-  > [!TIP]
+  - To create a text variable, use the **Set Variable action** and the single quotes notation.
+For more complex expressions containing text values, put the expression within percentage signs.

-  > If you want to create a text variable, use the **Set Variable action** and the single quotes notation.
-In case you want to create a complex expression containing text values, put the expression within percentage signs.
+  {screenshot}

 - **Numeric value** - This is the type applied to numbers.
 Only this data type can be used in mathematical operations.